-- 3.2.1.
-Prepare a spreadsheet with 16 rows corresponding to cultures numbered 1 to 16 and 4 columns corresponding to each of the factors tested (inducer concentration, temperature, LBBooster concentration, Augmedium concentration) as shown in Table 3. - 3.2.2.
-Enter the value (i.e., enzyme activity, mass, pixel density etc.) obtained for each culture into each cell in the row.
-For any given culture each factor will have the same value entered.
-(Note: numeric descriptors for qualitative assessments will also work, but with less accuracy.) - 3.2.3.
+- 3.2.3.
 Calculate the sum of protein recovered for each factor when the factor was high in the solution.
-Sum{High} (For example, for IPTG sum cultures 1,2, 4, 5, 9, 10, 13 and 14.) - 3.2.4.
+SumHigh (For example, for IPTG sum cultures 1,2, 4, 5, 9, 10, 13 and 14.) - 3.2.4.
 Calculate the sum of protein recovered for each factor when the factor was low in the solution.
-Sum{Low}.
+SumLow.
 (For example, for IPTG sum cultures 3, 6, 7, 8, 11, 12, 15 and 16.) - 3.2.5.
 Calculate the difference between the High and Low and divide by 8 for each factor.
-Relative Effect = $[Sum{High} Sum{Low}] / 8$. - 3.2.6.
+Relative Effect = [SumHigh - SumLow] / 8. - 3.2.6.
 Compare the Relative Effect numbers obtained. - 3.2.6.1.
 A positive number indicates a positive effect on protein production. - 3.2.6.2.
 A negative number indicates no or an adverse effect on protein production. - 3.2.6.3.
-The larger the positive number the greater the effect of the given factor.
+The larger the positive number the greater the effect of the given factor. - 3.2.7.

-- 3.2.7.
 Once the critical factor or factors have been identified, the culture conditions can be further optimized by examining the effect on protein accumulation of the identified factor.
-Step 4 below provides a suggested method. - 3.2.8.
+Supplemental Protocol No. 2 provides a suggested method. - 3.2.8.
 Alternatively, if the production level is sufficient for the intended use of the target protein, the culture conditions yielding the highest level of production can be used for further work. - 3.2.9.
-Other factors that can affect the level of protein accumulation, particularly soluble protein, include i) induction duration, ii) glycine levels, iii) non-ionic detergent levels, and iv) lactose versus IPTG (in LacY strains only). - 4.
-Optimization of the Culture Conditions: For the optimization of one factor only. - 4.1.
+Other factors that can affect the level of protein accumulation, particularly soluble protein, include i) induction duration, ii) glycine levels, iii) non-ionic detergent levels, and iv) lactose versus IPTG (in LacY+ strains only).

+4. Optimization of the Culture Conditions: For the optimization of one factor only.

+- 4.1.
 Prepare a 150 mL final volume culture as described in Task 3, steps 2.1-2.4. - 4.2.
 Divide the culture into five 25 mL portions and treat as described for the factor being tested, using two levels above and two below the level found to give higher relative accumulation in Task 3. - 4.3.
 Determine the conditions that yield the highest level of target protein using a functional assay, SDS-PAGE or immunoblot. - 4.4.
 Refine as needed for each factor.